-MUS 5195 - Max and MSP (3)
+MUS 5195 - Creative Software Design (3)

-MIDI/Audio programming, application development, and music composition in the Max/MSP environment.
-This course is colisted with MUS 4195.
+MIDI/Audio programming, application development, and music composition in the Max/MSP environment and other environments.
+This course is co-listed with MUS 4195.

 MUS 5201 - Piano Literature Through Beethoven (2)

 Survey and analysis of music written for clavichord, harpsichord, and piano through the music of Beethoven.
 This course is co-listed with MUS 4201.
 Prerequisite(s): Four semesters of MUS 1510 or equivalent.
 An additional fee is associated with this course.